 16 Ways You Can Ease Your Anxiety

-We often hear that we should create a daily meditation practice, but it’s not always easy to do — but there are some tools that help.
+So, instead of relying on sheer will, get the tools that make it easy.
 Many different apps exist for meditation, such as Calm, Insight Timer, and Headspace.
-For clarity, some people have also found doing morning pages from Julia Cameron’s The Artist’s Way to be useful — which encourages people to write in a stream-of-consciousness style every morning.
+For clarity, some people have found doing morning pages from Julia Cameron’s The Artist’s Way to be useful — which encourages people to write in a stream-of-consciousness style every morning.

 - My body tends to be anxious, but I’m actually safe right now.
 I am not in danger.